kaplana/cos126webv2/content/syllabus.md

 - They should give thought-provoking suggestions rather than dictating what to change.
 - While helping you, they must not look at any other solutions, including their own.

 **Collaboration acknowledgment.** You must acknowledge all collaboration in the `acknowledgments.txt` file for that week's assignment.
-Please include the names (and dates) of lab TAs, preceptors, students, etc. who provided assistance.
-You must also indicate if you helped another student.
+Please include the names (and dates) of lab TAs, preceptors, students, and/or any other resources who provided assistance.
+You must also indicate if you helped another student on an assignment.